 Visitors to the immersive display will explore dozens of compelling and persuasive visual images, including photographs from influential magazines, such as LIFE, JET, and EBONY; CBS news footage; and TV clips from The Ed Sullivan Show.
 Also included are civil rights-era objects that exemplify the range of negative and positive imagery—from Aunt Jemima syrup dispensers and 1930s produce advertisements to Jackie Robinson baseball ephemera and 1960s children’s toys with African American portraiture.
 For All the World to See is not a history of the civil rights movement, but rather an exploration of the vast number of potent images that influenced how Americans perceived race and the struggle for equality.

 This local exhibition is coordinated jointly by the library and the Latah County Historical Society.
+Additional financial support for this installation was provided by the Moscow Women's Giving Circle.
 A series of public presentations related to the Civil Rights Movement, African American experiences in Idaho, and Native American voting rights will be offered by LCHS via Zoom.

 For All the World to See: Visual Culture and the Struggle for Civil Rights was curated by Dr. Maurice Berger, Research Professor, The Center for Art, Design, and Visual Culture, University of Maryland, Baltimore.
 It was co-organized by The Center for Art, Design, and Visual Culture and the National Museum of African-American History and Culture, Smithsonian Institution.
 For All the World to See has been made possible through NEH on the Road, a special initiative of the National Endowment for the Humanities (NEH).
 It has been adapted and is being toured by Mid-America Arts Alliance (M-AAA).
 Founded in 1972, Mid-America Arts Alliance is the oldest regional nonprofit arts organization in the United States.
 For more information, visit www.maaa.org or www.nehontheroad.org.